Shiimymy/The-Adventure-Plan/README.md

 ### Validator Testing

  - HTML Testing :
-  Errrors found with [W3C Validator](https://validator.w3.org/#validate_by_input) in all buttons as I used an anchor tag as parent element.
+  Errors found with [W3C Validator](https://validator.w3.org/#validate_by_input) in all buttons as I used an anchor tag as parent element.
 All buttons elements were deleted and I styled the anchor element to look like a button.
   There was also paragraph endiing tags on there own which were deleted.

 - CSS Testing :